Fahd2025/multi-pos/docs/invoice builder/2025-12-09-sales-invoice-integration-implementation.md

 Successfully integrated the Sales Invoice Builder with the Sales Details page, completing the end-to-end invoice printing workflow.
 Users can now print invoices with custom templates directly from completed sales transactions using the browser's print dialog.

 This completes **Phase 2: Frontend UI** of the Sales Invoice Builder feature, bringing together all components from Phases 2A-2E:

-- 2A: Company Information Page
+- 2A: Branch Information Page
 - 2B: Template Management Page
 - 2C: Invoice Builder Pages
 - 2D: Invoice Preview & Print Components